rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 **Unsuccessful ping response**

 If no packets are received, as shown in the following example, the network might be down.
-To verify, consider performing additional troubleshooting with the traceroute or MTR tool
+To verify this, consider performing additional troubleshooting with the traceroute or My traceroute (MTR) tools that are described in this article.

     $ ping engadget.com
     PING engadget.com (149.174.110.102) 56(84) bytes of data.